 \subsection{Insight from numerical simulations of whole galaxies}

-We use the VINTERGATAN cosmological zoom simulation of a Milky Way-like galaxy (Agertz et al. 2021, Renaud et al. 2021a,b).
+We used the VINTERGATAN cosmological zoom-in simulation of a Milky Way-like galaxy (Agertz et al. 2021, Renaud et al. 2021a,b).
 The simulation reaches a resolution of $20$ pc in the densest medium and includes prescriptions for ultraviolet background radiation, atomic and molecular cooling lines in the form of tabulated data of the Sutherland \& Dopita (1993) and Rosen and Bregman (1995) cooling curves, and a prescription for star formation.
-Stellar feedback from massive stars is accounted for in the form of stellar winds, radiation pressure, and type-II and type-Ia supernovae (see Agertz et al. 2021 for details).
-The global properties of the simulated galaxy are in agreement with measurements of the Galactic mass, the surface density profiles, the rotation curve, and the chemical bi-modality of the stellar populations.
+Stellar feedback from massive stars is accounted for in the form of stellar winds, radiation pressure, and type II and type Ia supernovae (see Agertz et al. 2021 for details).
+The global properties of the simulated galaxy agree with measurements of the Galactic mass, the surface density profiles of its baryonic components, the rotation curve, and the chemical bimodality of the stellar populations.